M&M becomes 2nd largest automaker for the third consecutive month in April; Tata Motors, and Hyundai India trail - M&M becomes 2nd largest automaker for the third consecutive month in April; Tata Motors, and Hyundai India trail BusinessToday

-Mahindra & Mahindra, the country’s largest sports utility (SUV) manufacturer, has become the second-largest automaker for the third consecutive month in April.
+Mahindra & Mahindra, the country’s largest sports utility (SUV) manufacturer, has become the second-largest automaker in April.
 The company witnessed a 28% year-on-year increase in total sales to 52,330 units in the domestic market and 54,860 vehicles overall, including exports.

 “Building on the strong momentum of last year's performance, we began the year on a strong note in April by achieving SUV sales of 52330 units, a growth of 28% and total vehicle sales of 84170 units, a 19% growth over the same month last year.
 These numbers indicate the strength of our portfolio and customer offerings,” says Veejay Nakra, President, Automotive Division, M&M Ltd.